Career Exploration Interviews PowerPoint done for Gateway to Professional Communication.

 Poem Written for Creative Writing: Poetry

-Brochure done for Class
+Brochure done for Principles of Design

-Blog Link and Example Post
+Blog Link and Example Post done for Digital Rhetoric, Discourse, and Culture

 https://veritymcfaddens.blog/